hsigge/fizzbuzz_js_hsigge/README.md

 Initiate npm with the npm init command in your terminal to create a package.json file.

-We'll be useing the e2e training wheels for testing our code.
+We'll be using the e2e training wheels for testing our code.
 This provides a minimal test enviroment setup and a set of convinient helpers to be used in acceptance (end-2-end) tests.
 Install the training wheels by following the instructions on https://www.npmjs.com/package/e2e_training_wheels.

 ### Installing